JayL33z/SOC-Case-Studies/001/README.md

 ### 2.2.
 Containment
 The incident responder is brought in to limit the spread and impact of the incident.
 #### Containment: Email
-As per the playbook, the email security solution/gateway was configured to block the sender regardless of whether the source is legitimate.
+As per the playbook, the email security solution/gateway was configured to explicitly block the sender regardless of whether the source is legitimate.
 > Analyst notes: As the sender is a legitimate vendor, it is likely that his email account had already been compromised and hence used by the attacker to send out malicious emails.
+Also, escalate to the suitable personnel to notify the vendor.

 #### Containment: Endpoint
 As per the playbook, the endpoint security solution was set to contain the system administrator's endpoint.
 This isolates the endpoint from the rest of the subnet to both prevent the malware from spreading and prevent the attacker from pivoting into the internal network from the infected endpoint.